 The details: This journal starts off with an intro section, a quick overview & example page.
 The intro is not short, covering the first 66 pages – so get ready to do a little reading before you dive in.
 Even though it’s a little long, the intro covers fundamentals, setting up daily routines, and a little bit of homework.
 It’s less of a “how to use this journal” section and more of a mindset / intentions guide.

 Next, we get into the diary section.
 The diary section starts off with a Monthly Check where you can rate several aspects of your life on a scale of 1-10 and a super simple habit tracker for 3 habits.
-The Monthly Check and Habit Tracker repeat every five weeks, in the diary section, so no need to flip back and forth.
+The Monthly Check and Habit Tracker repeat every five weeks, in the diary section, so there is no need to flip back and forth.
 (Yay!)

 Each week starts with 5 weekly questions to answer – different questions each week – and a weekly notes section.